History Language Workshop since 1973

 By 1980 he had developed enough routines, songs, visual aids, games, activities, observations, and philosophy to formally name his method The Thibaut Technique®.
 By the mid-90’s the media began to focus on the topic of early language education as academic studies were released from respected university neurolinguists, child psycholgists, and education specialists confirming observations and methods used by Thibaut, and to some extent his boarding school, for many years.

-Today, as The Language Workshop for Children® approaches its 40th year, Thibaut and his teachers have prepared tens of thousands of children for a global world and are offering four languages in five programs nationwide.
+Today, Thibaut and his teachers have prepared tens of thousands of children for a global world and are offering four languages in five programs nationwide.
 A few years ago the LWFC began licensing its program and training and certifying teachers to use The Thibaut Technique®.
 Best of all, Thibaut’s dynamic Professor Toto Language Education Kit (a collection of animated DVDs, CDs, and workbooks) allows children to learn with the LWFC at-home and has won six major children’s media awards.

-Please download our Brochure to learn more about our programs and the Thibaut Technique®.
+Please download our Brochure to learn more about our programs, our history. and the Thibaut Technique®.